BayMax0916/BayMax0916.github.io/_pages/about.md

 - *2019.09* First Prize Scholarship and Outstanding Student of Xidian University

 # 👨‍💻 Academic activities
+- *2026.01* I became a reviewer for  [IEEE Journal of Electromagnetics, RF and Microwaves in Medicine and Biology](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7397573)
 - *2025.06* I conducted a report titled [Microwave Biomedical Radar for Clinical Applications](https://2025.ims-ieee.org/technical-program/workshops?date=2025-06-16) in IMS2025 workshop "Unseen Insights: Radar and the Future of Human Sensing"
 - *2025.01 - 2026.01*  Chairman of IEEE-MTT Student Branch Chapter (SBC) in Shanghai, IEEE Microwave Theory and Techniques Society
 - *2024.12* I became a reviewer for  [IEEE Transactions on Microwave Theory and Techniques](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=22)